rbtms/termice/readme.md

 The authors of every module used in this program.

 # Version
-v0.1
+v0.1.0

 # Author
-nishinishi9999 (Alvaro Fernandez)
+Alvaro Fernandez

 # Contact mail
-nishinishi9999 at gmail dot com
+nishinishi9999 at protonmail dot com